 The default employee should have been an African American.
 Ocean liners and train cars, air travel’s main competitors and the model on which they built their business, largely employed Black porters and stewards.
 But the airlines believed that the overwhelmingly White passengers would not have felt comfortable placing their lives in the hands of Black men.
 So they hired White men instead.
 Kathleen Barry, who discusses this in her book Femininity in Flight, explains:

 Equanimity on aircraft circa 1930 was a tall order for anyone, but stereotypes dictated that it would most likely come from white male attendants.
 With uniforms that echoed the naval-style garb of pilots, stewards reassured passengers that the white men in the cabin as well as the cockpit were competent and in control.

 If stewards were so capable and appreciated, why not offer one’s appreciation in cash?
 The answer is, in short, because tips were for Black people.
 Black porters on trains and boats were tipped as a matter of course but, according to Barry, tipping a White person would have been equivalent to an insult.
 A journalist, writing in 1902, captured the thinking of the time when he expressed shock and dismay that “any native-born American could consent” to accepting a tip.
 “Tips go with servility,” he said.
 Accepting one was equivalent to affirming “I am less than you.”
-This interpretation of the meaning of a gratuity, alongside airlines’ need to inspire confidence and simple racism, is why we don’t tip flight attendants today.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+This interpretation of the meaning of a gratuity, alongside airlines’ need to inspire confidence and simple racism, is why we don’t tip flight attendants today.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.